marchantweb/rcktengine/README.md

 #### Updating Records

-Updating records is just as easy, just load the record first.
+Updating records is easy - just load the record, make changes, and save it.

 ```
 // Load my Product